 Minibuses are in a range of colors, which usually differs based on the city they are in.
-They are not the easiest to spot, but generally appear in the form of a large van.To stop a minibus, stand on the sidewalk where the buses have a clear view of you.
+They are not the easiest to spot but generally appear in the form of a large van.To stop a minibus, stand on the sidewalk where the buses have a clear view of you.
 If they don’t stop, you can wave it down.
-There are virtually no bus stops for minibuses, so nonverbal communication in a 10 second framework between the driver and you is key.
+There are virtually no bus stops for minibusses, so nonverbal communication in a 10-second framework between the driver and you is key.

-Unlike minibuses, city shuttles are your average-Joe buses that operate in larger cities.
-While these buses stop at standard stops in metropolitan like Istanbul and Izmir, it was harder to spot them in areas with less tourists.
-As such, tactics used to stop minibuses shall be pulled out here.
+Unlike minibusses, city shuttles are your average-Joe buses that operate in larger cities.
+While these buses stop at standard stops in a metropolitan like Istanbul and Izmir, it was harder to spot them in areas with fewer tourists.
+As such, tactics used to stop minibusses shall be pulled out here.
 If you stand on a sidewalk that can be easily seen by the driver, they will most likely stop.
 NOTE!!: City buses don’t usually operate in remote areas.
-Familiarize yourself with minibuses if you want to include more deserted travel destinations in your itinerary.
+Familiarize yourself with minibusses if you want to include more deserted travel destinations in your itinerary.

 Uber works in a similar fashion.
 They operate in larger cities but often forgo the less touristy ones.

 As such, I often opt for buses or hitchhiking.
 It’s really easy to hitch a ride in Turkey since people are all around nice, nice and nice.
 There are definitely safety concerns as with hitchhiking elsewhere, but I found all my rides to be incredibly friendly.